Your Must-See Sports Headlines for Today, August 16

 Conor McGregor hasn’t fought in the UFC since October of 2018.
 However, that hasn’t stopped the Irish fighter from throwing hands outside of the octagon.

-Video emerged on Thursday of McGregor allegedly punch an elderly man in a Dublin bar.
-The incident reportedly happened back in April and the Right as McGregor delivers the shot, nearby patrons are quick to pull him away.
+Video emerged on Thursday of McGregor allegedly punching an elderly man in a Dublin bar.
+Right as McGregor delivers the shot, nearby patrons are quick to pull him away.
 The man stays seated at the bar following the shot from the UFC champ.
+The incident reportedly happened back in April.

 ESPN reported that a police spokesperson said there are investigations are ongoing and that no arrests have been made.